thomastanck/parenlang/SPECIFICATION.md

 as having more characters only increases the chances of a typo and easily creates crashing builds, which is obviously no good.
 All other characters raise an error in development as `paren` adopts a fail-fast philosophy.
-However, in production, non `paren`s are gracefully handled by the interpreter and thus will not crash your services if a developer accidentally commits a stray non `paren`.
+However, in production, non parens are gracefully handled by the interpreter and thus will not crash your services if a developer accidentally commits a stray non paren.